Meet some of the sweetest and wickedest witches in comics and graphic novels, perfect for tweens, teens, and adults.

 Coven by Jennifer Dugan, art by Kit Seaton

-With characters and art both well-drawn, Coven is a rollercoaster of weirdness, full of some of the most entertaining witches in comics from recent years.
+With well-drawn characters and art, Coven is a rollercoaster of weirdness, full of some of the most entertaining witches.

 Read Coven: Amazon | Goodreads